Living & Dining

 - Compete on one of the Green Terror’s 24 NCAA Division III athletic teams or join a club sport, including snowboarding and Ultimate Frisbee.
 Your physical and emotional well being is taken seriously at McDaniel.

 Education and support are offered through the Wellness Center, which encompasses Counseling and Health Services and embraces a holistic philosophy focused on optimizing your capacity to achieve your goals inside and outside the classroom.
 Health Services provides free medical and health consultations to all full-time students by licensed health care professionals.
 Counseling Services offers a variety of short-term services, free of charge, to help students address academic, personal, social and career concerns.
 These include assessment, crisis intervention, consultation, individual counseling, group counseling and referrals to on-campus resources and off-campus providers and specialists.

-All full-time undergraduate students must have a completed health form, including immiunization records, on file in the Wellness Center prior to starting classes.
+All full-time undergraduate students must have a completed health form, including immunization records, on file in the Wellness Center prior to starting classes.
 Download the Full Time Student Form or Full Time Student Athlete Health Form.
-Completed forms may be mailed or faxed to the Wellnesss Center.
+Completed forms may be mailed or faxed to the Wellness Center.